How to Use PDFs with Revit

 - Select the PDF file you want to place on the drawing.

-• This file must be an un-locked version in order to be imported.
-If it is not unlocked, there are other solutions available that are used for pre-2020 Revit (see below).
+• This file must be an un-locked version to be imported.
+If it is not unlocked, other solutions are available for pre-2020 Revit (see below).

-• If the PDF is a multi-sheet PDF, you have the choice to select the information desired – via thumbnail – in the previewer prior to placing it.
+• If the PDF is a multi-sheet PDF, you have the choice to select the information desired – via thumbnail – in the previewer before placing it.